 Dimensions: 101mm x 22mm

 Trill Bar is a multi-touch, single-axis slider.
 As well as perfect for controlling single parameters, Trill Bar can also sense up to five separate touch points, as well as touch size.
-It is fitted with a Grove connector for power and I2C communication.
+It is fitted with a QWIIC connector for power and I2C communication.

 Need a custom fit?
 Trill Bar can be trimmed to size to fit in a huge variety of applications.

 Trill Square is a x/y touch pad that senses the position of one touch across two axes, as well as touch size - ideal for interfaces and projects that require a single touch to control two parameters.
-It is fitted with a Grove connector for power and I2C communication.
+It is fitted with a QWIIC connector for power and I2C communication.